jose-reyes-9/wshs-amplified/_posts/2017-04-18-together-is-better.markdown

 misunderstood.
 One party feels that the other is not doing enough, while the other party thinks they are already doing too much.
 A good relationship is not always encouraged within the educational system; because the system dictates that the purpose of school for a student is to get a superficial grade, not to build relationships that will encourage personal growth and individual development.
-As for teachers, the system dictates that they must have passing students, not inspired and motivated ones.
+As for teachers, the system dictates that they must have passing students, but not inspired and motivated ones.
 </p>

 <!-- Twitter Polls-->